awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming.md

 + One or more message frames in event stream encoding\.
 The frame contains metadata and the raw audio bytes\.
 + An end frame\.
 This is a signed message in event stream encoding with an empty body\.

+**Note**
+Amazon Transcribe only supports one stream per HTTP/2 session\.
+If you attempt to use multiple streams, your transcription request will fail\.

 ## Streaming request<a name="streaming-request"></a>

 To make a streaming request, use the [ StartStreamTranscription ](API_streaming_StartStreamTranscription.md) API\.